-This is the Saint of the Day list of Saints and Blesseds whose feast day falls on September 22 every year.
+This is the Saint of the Day list of Saints and Blesseds whose feast day is September 22 2023.

 Saint Settimio of Jesi